adriayumi/wbd-rnaseq/README.md

 # wbd-rnaseq

-RNA-Seq analysis of WBD samples.
+RNA-Seq analysis of Witches Broom Disease of cacao.
 Work in progress.